This week, we hosted our 10th Smart Cookies event in The Engine Shed as part of the Bristol Technology Festival 2019.

 We focussed our event around the subject of accessibility.
 In an age where technical products are penetrating most areas of our lives, it is as important as ever to make sure that they are accessible for all.
 Indeed, technical products have the power to open up communities and link individuals to modern society, however, they can also leave people feeling isolated and left behind.
 You can read more about this here.

 1 in 5 people in the UK have a disability.

 National Statistics, Family Resources Survey

 We traditionally think of accessibility as being an issue for developers and designers.
 Romaric Pascal, front-end developer at CookiesHQ, set the record straight by kicking off the event.
 He delivered a fantastic talk about what accessibility means for web development and how it involves the whole team, from developers, stakeholders and project managers to designers, content creators and testers.
+You can view his presentation slides here.
 His key takeaways were:

 - When implementing new product features, we should be mindful of accessibility.
 Especially with 18% of working-age adults having a disability in the UK.